Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Nonnegative Complete Flag Variety and its Tropicalization

-Suppose that whenever $\ell(u)=d$, the graph $G_{u,w}$ has no edges directed downwards.
-Let $v\in S_n$ satisfy $\ell(v)=d+1$.
-Let $\bm{w}$ be the positive distinguished subexpression for $w$ in $\bm{w_0}$ and let $\bm{v}$ be the positive distinguished subexpression for $v$ in $\bm{w}$.
-Let $u$ be obtained from $v$ by removing the last transposition in $\bm{v}$.
-Then $\ell(u)=d$, $u\leq w$ and the positive distinguished subexpression for $u$ in $\bm{w}$ is the subexpression obtained by removing the final transposition of $\bm{v}$.
-By induction, there are no vertical edges directed downwards in $G_{u,w}$ so, if there is an edge $e$ directed downwards in $G_{v,w}$, the final transposition $s^*$ in $\bm{v}$ must have caused that edge to flip.
+Suppose towards a contradiction that there is an edge $e$ directed downwards in $G_{v,w}$.
+We will construct four non-intersecting path collections in $G_{u,w}$ and $G_{v,w}$, each originating at $[k]'$ for some $k$.
+We will show that the product of their contributions to \Cref{LGVcor} is negative, contradicting \Cref{sumonly}.
+By induction, there are no vertical edges directed downwards in $G_{u,w}$.
+Thus, the final simple reflection $s^*$ in $\bm{v}$ must have caused $e$ to flip.
 Suppose that $e$ has weight $a_e$ and that $s^*=s_r$.
 In such a situation $e$ was directed from strand $r$ to strand $r+1$ in $G_{u,w}$ whereas it is directed from strand $r+1$ to strand $r$ in $G_{v,w}$.
-By the reducedness of $\bm{v}$ and by \cref{vertexinversion}, such a flip must introduce an inversion in the labels of the vertices on the left of the graph.
-Thus, before flipping, in $G_{u,w}$, the label of the vertex on strand $r$ must be less than the label of the vertex on strand $r+1$ (in the standard linear order on $[n]'$).
-In $G_{v,w}$, they are swapped so the label on strand $r+1$ is less than the label on strand $r$.
-Let $k'$ be the label on strand $r$ before applying $s^*$ (and thus, on $r+1$ after applying $s^*$).
-This is illustrated in \cref{figdownarrows}.
+Suppose that, in $G_{u,w}$, the source vertex on strand $r$ is $k'$ and the source vertex on strand $r+1$ is $l'$.
+By the reducedness of $\bm{v}$ and by \Cref{vertexinversion}, swapping strands $r$ and $r+1$ of $G_{u,w}$ must introduce an inversion in the labels of the source vertices of $G_{u,w}$, so we must have $k<l$.
+In $G_{v,w}$, they swap; the source vertex on strand $r+1$ is $k'$ and the source vertex on strand $r$ is $l'$.
+This is illustrated in \Cref{figdownarrows}.

+By \Cref{weightedG}, the edges of $G_{v,w}$ with weight different from $1$ are the vertical edges and certain sections of diagonal strands.
+The contribution of a non-intersecting path collection to a minor, via the LGV construction, also contains a sign due to the relative ordering of the source vertices, as indicated by the sign term in \Cref{LGVcor}.